Making the application

 - Outcome 5: refused – no right of appeal until after removal, i.e. certified cases [remedy is Judical Review, i.e. application to the High Court].

 You can appeal to the First Tier Tribunal (Immigration and Asylum Chamber) “FTT(IAC)” against refusal.
-The deadline for doing that will be different depending on whether you are on temporary release, in detention, or in Detained Fast Track.

 Your appeal will be heard by a judge who is independent from the Home Office.
 You will have a chance to submit more evidence about your claim and also to speak in court.
 You will be asked questions by the Home Office and if you have witnesses, they will also be able to speak and be asked questions.